deepset-ai/haystack-tutorials/markdowns/14_Query_Classifier.md

 For example, we may be interested in detecting the sentiment or classifying the topics.
 We can do this by loading a custom classification model from the Hugging Face Hub or by using zero-shot classification.

 #### Custom classification model vs zero-shot classification
-- Rraditional text classification models are trained to predict one of a few "hard-coded" classes and require a dedicated training dataset.
+- Traditional text classification models are trained to predict one of a few "hard-coded" classes and require a dedicated training dataset.
 In the Hugging Face Hub, you can find many pre-trained models, maybe even related to your domain of interest.
 - Zero-shot classification is very versatile: by choosing a suitable base transformer, you can classify the text without any training dataset.
 You just have to provide the candidate categories.

 #### Using custom classification models